Migrations are major projects that impact every facet of a business, from marketing to management to the tech team and external suppliers.

 A top tip is to ensure those site communications, such as Frequently Asked Questions and Help sections, are written by the marketing team to reassure customers and aren’t written in ‘tech speak’.

-Give customers time to get used to the idea, and excited about the new site.
+Give customers time to get used to the idea, and excited for the new site.

 9. TEST EVERYTHING